-We have started rulemaking as directed by Governor Inslee.
+We are conducting rulemaking as directed by Governor Inslee.
 The purpose of this rulemaking is to create a new rule, Chapter 173-445 WAC, Greenhouse Gas Assessment for Projects, also known as the GAP rule.
 This rulemaking will:

 - Address analysis and mitigation of greenhouse gas emissions for environmental assessments of industrial and fossil fuel projects.